Pre-Medical Post-Baccalaureate Program

 Summer Session II - General Chemistry II with lab

-Fall Semester - General Biology I with lab, General Physics I with lab, Organic Chemistry I with lab, Intro to Health Professions I
+Fall Semester - General Biology I with lab, General Physics I with lab, Organic Chemistry I with lab, Health Professions Advising I

-Spring Semester - General Biology II with lab, General Physics II with lab, Organic Chemistry II with lab, Intro to Health Professions II
+Spring Semester - General Biology II with lab, General Physics II with lab, Organic Chemistry II with lab, Health Professions Advising II

 Summer Session I - Biochemistry